 Steve Pell: Hi, I’m Steve Pell.
-I’m here with Collis Ta’eed from Envato.
-Today we’re going to talk about your journey, some of the lessons along the way.
-If I could just start by getting you to tell us about what you do and where you’ve come from?
+I’m here with Jason Wyatt from Marketplacer.
+We’re going to talk about your journey and your business.
+Perhaps before we get started, could you tell us what the business does, where you’ve come from?

 Jason Wyatt: At Marketplacer we help people globally create marketplaces.
 Predominately we’re a technology business that enables people to create big marketplaces faster around the world.

 We also own and operate our own marketplaces.
 We own BikeExchange, House of Home, TiniTrader, Outdoria, TIXSTAR in Australia.
 BikeExchange also has a global presence in the USA, England, Ireland, Belgium, Netherlands, Luxembourg and Germany.